 What is LDL Cholesterol?

 Before explaining what LDL cholesterol is and why it is bad for you, it is important to first discuss cholesterol.
 Cholesterol is a waxy substance that is present in every cell of the human body.
 It serves many important functions, including helping our bodies make hormones and digest food.
-Cholesterol comes from two places: 1) your liver and 2) animal products that you eat (such as meat, eggs and dairy).
+Cholesterol comes from two sources: 1) your liver and 2) animal products that you eat (such as meat, eggs and dairy).

 Cholesterol travels through the blood in “carriers” called lipoproteins.
 These lipoproteins have fat on the inside and protein on the outside.
 The two main types of lipoproteins are: